shaquibimdad/DockHub/README.md

 # DockHub

 This project streamlines the process of building and pushing Different Docker images to DockerHub effortlessly.
-By adhering to a clear commit message format (`docker-build:subdir_name`), you can trigger an automated workflow to build and publish Docker images for specific subdirectories.
+By adhering to a clear commit message format (`build:subdir_name:tag`), you can trigger an automated workflow to build and publish Docker images for specific subdirectories.

 ## Features: